 First, the data transfer itself must be legal.
 Any processing of personal data is prohibited but subjected to the possibility of authorisation.
 In addition to consent, Art.
 6 of the General Data Protection Regulation (GDPR) sets forth further authorisation reasons, such as fulfilling a contract or protecting vital interests.
 For special personal data which requires a higher level of protection, the Art.
 9 of the GDPR provides separate legal requirements.

 If the intended data transfer meets the general requirements, one must check in a second step whether transfer to the third country is permitted.
 One must differentiate between secure and unsecure third countries.
 Secure third countries are those for which the European Commission has confirmed a suitable level of data protection on the basis of an adequacy decision.
 In those countries, national laws provide a level of protection for personal data which is comparable to those of EU law.
-At the time that the General Data Protection Regulation became applicable, the third countries which ensure an adequate level of protection were: Andorra, Argentina, Canada (only commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay and USA (if the recipient belongs to the Privacy Shield).
+At the time that the General Data Protection Regulation became applicable, the third countries which ensure an adequate level of protection were: Andorra, Argentina, Canada (only commercial organisations), Faroe Islands, Guernsey, Israel, Isle of Man, Jersey, New Zealand, Switzerland, Uruguay, Japan and USA (if the recipient belongs to the Privacy Shield).
 Data transfer to these countries is expressly permitted.

 If there is no adequacy decision for a country, this does not necessarily foreclose any data transfer to this country.
 Rather, the controller must ensure in another way that the personal data will be sufficiently protected by the recipient.
 This can be assured using standard contractual clauses, for data transfers within a Group through so-called “binding corporate rules,” through the commitment to comply with codes of conduct which have been declared by the European Commission as being generally applicable, or by certification of the data processing procedure.